top of page

 3. Roger L. Martin

-Roger L. Martin is the former Dean of the Rotman School of Management at the University of Toronto and the number one ranked management thinker in the world according to Thinkers50 (2017).
-His work on integrative thinking, strategy, and design thinking has fundamentally influenced how organisations approach complex decision making.
+Roger L. Martin is a Professor Emeritus at the Rotman School of Management at the University of Toronto, where he served as Dean from 1998 to 2013.
+He was ranked the number one management thinker in the world by Thinkers50 in 2017 and remained in the Thinkers50 ranking through 2025.
+His work on integrative thinking, strategy, and design thinking has fundamentally influenced how organisations approach complex decision-making.

 Specialties: Business strategy, integrative thinking, design thinking, corporate strategy